Mississippi Corporate Bylaws Template

 • Staggered Terms – Corporations may divide the total number of directors by two or three groups “containing one half (1/2) one-third (1/3) of the total” with each having a different election time.[7]

-• Fiduciary Duty – Directors exercise good faith actions especially when “devoting attention to their oversight function” to act in the best interests of the corporation.[8]
+• Fiduciary Duty – Directors exercise good faith, especially when “devoting attention to their oversight function,” and act in the best interests of the corporation.[8]

 • Officers: A corporation’s offices are named and “described in its bylaws,” which also define the process the board may use to appoint officers.[9]